stat4701/edav/_posts/2015-03-22-erinjunkgraph.md

 Most importantly, don't display empty plots like <a href="https://www.biostat.wisc.edu/~kbroman/topten_worstgraphs/wittke_thompson_fig1CD.jpg">this infamous plot </a> from Wittke-Thompson JK and Pluzhnikov A, Cox NJ (2005).

 * Sometimes, to save room or otherwise, it's best to display the information in a table format instead of bar graphs.
-For example, this plot from a paper titled <a href="http://arxiv.org/abs/1403.3091">"Studying Gender in Conference Talks -- data from the 223rd meeting of the American Astronomical Society"</a> shows the large difference in number questions asked by males vs number asked by females, given a male or female chair.
+For example, this plot from a science article titled <a href="http://arxiv.org/abs/1403.3091">"Studying Gender in Conference Talks -- data from the 223rd meeting of the American Astronomical Society"</a> shows the large difference in number questions asked by males vs number asked by females, given a male or female chair.
 This plot displays the most significant finding from the analysis: a strong dependence on session chair gender.
 Still, this information could have easily been shown in a table instead of a graph.
-This would be a useful plot for a presentation on the subject, but not needed in the paper.
+This would be a useful plot for a presentation on the subject, but not needed in the article.

 ![]({{ site.url }}/assets/erinsimages/chairs_questions.png)